 I love working with PowerShell scripts as tasks easily get done in no time.
 Using PowerShell to get file creation date format, the filename can be easily retrieved.

-To get file creation date in PowerShell, use the PowerShell Get-ChildItem cmdlet.
-Get-ChildItem is used to gets items or child items in one or more specified locations.
+To get the file creation date in PowerShell, use the Get-ChildItem cmdlet.
+The Get-ChildItem is used to get items or child items in one or more specified locations.
+This command uses the CreationTime property to get the file creation date.

-In this article, I will explain about get file creation date, get files created today using PowerShell.
+In this article, we will discuss how to get file creation date, get files created today using PowerShell.

 PowerShell Get File Creation TimeStamp

-To get file date timestamp in PowerShell, use Get-ChildItem cmdlet.
-Run below command
+To get the file date timestamp in PowerShell, use the Get-ChildItem cmdlet.
+Run the below command.

 Get-ChildItem -Path D:\PowerShell\ActiveDirectoryGroupList.csv | select Name,CreationTime

-In the above PowerShell script, Get-ChildItem get file object using specified location -Path and pass the output to the second command.
+In the above PowerShell script, the Get-ChildItem gets a file object using a specified location as specified in the -Path parameter and passes the output to the Select cmdlet.

 Name CreationTime